dilipkumar26/302584/1_Requirements/Readme.md

 ## Who:

- --This application can be used by Students to find answers fast.
+ --This application can be used by any member to find the books fast.
- --Programmers can also use this calculator application to use those methods in coding part.
+ --Any member can also use this LMS application to use for projects or any else.

 ## What:

- --It will be helpful for performing some operations in calculator.
+ --It will be helpful for performing some operations like to add, remove or modify a book or book item.

 ## When:

- --The operations can be performed when you want to find accurate answer.
+ --The operations can be performed when you want to find accurate books.

 ## Where:

- --The calculator operations can be used in our daily lives,programming based and even in bussines.
+ --The Library Management System application can be used in our daily lives,programming based, research based, etc,.. and even in bussines.

 ## How:

- --It will be helpful in performing various operations like addition,subtraction,multiplication,etc.,.
+ --It will be helpful in performing various operations like keep track of the books and their checkouts, as well as members’ subscriptions and profiles.
- --This will give accurate results.
+ --This will built to handle the primary housekeeping functions of a library.

 # Detail requirements
 ## High Level Requirements: